 To help you find the fastest of the fast, we’ve created a list of the Top 10 Fastest Electric Scooters in the World (while they last).
 The majority of these records were created using accurate Racelogic GPS data, however some were created using inaccurate uncalibrated means (speedometer, mobile phone).

-We’ve ranked the top 10 based on top speed, and where data is available, we’ve also included data for standing 1/16th mile, 99 m, and 0 to 48 km/h times.
+We’ve ranked the top 10 e-scooters for sale based on top speed, and where data is available, we’ve also included data for standing 1/16th mile, 99 m, and 0 to 48 km/h times.

 Top Speed Electric Scooters in the World